Auditor: Favre received welfare money for no-show speeches

 Payments to Favre were made by Mississippi Community Education Center, a group that had contracts with the Department of Human Services to spend money through the Temporary Assistance for Needy Families program.
 The audit says Favre Enterprises was paid $500,000 in December 2017 and $600,000 in June 2018, and he was supposed to make speeches for at least three events.
 The auditor's report says that “upon a cursory review of those dates, auditors were able to determine that the individual contracted did not speak nor was he present for those events."

-Favre faces no criminal charges.
+Favre, who lives in Mississippi, faces no criminal charges.
 The audit report lists the payments to him as “questioned” costs, which White said means “auditors either saw clear misspending or could not verify the money had been lawfully spent.”
-The Associated Press on Monday sent questions to Favre by text message and left a message for him with his longtime agent Bus Cook, and Favre did not immediately respond.
+The Associated Press on Monday sent questions to Favre by text message and left a message for him with his longtime agent Bus Cook, and Favre did not respond.

 John Davis was director of the Department of Human Services from January 2016 until July 2019, appointed by then-Gov. Phil Bryant — a Republican who also appointed White to office when a previous auditor stepped down.
 Davis was one of the people indicted; another was Nancy New, who was director of the Mississippi Community Education Center.
 Davis, New and the others indicted have pleaded not guilty and are awaiting trial.